dotnet-essentials/Kwality.UVault/docs/IAM/custom-validator.rst

             };
     }

-Then, UVault's Identity & access management component can be configured to use this implementation instead of the default one.
+UVault's Identity & Access Management (IAM) component can be configured to use a custom implementation of the ``IJwtValidator`` interface instead of the default one.

 .. code-block:: csharp